wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 * <strong>Prescriptive</strong> analytics prescribe (recommend) <strong>what to do</strong> based <strong>forecasts</strong> on the what might happen.

-   * Weather reports likelihood of rain.
+   * <strong>Projections</strong> such as weather reports give the likelihood of events (such as rain) based on historical patterns.
    * <strong>Optimization</strong> is used to find the best solution to a problem.
    * <strong>Simulation</strong> is used to predict the impact of a decision.
    * <strong>Heuristics</strong> are used to find a solution that is "good enough" but not necessarily the best.